 If you think this sounds like a bit of a cliché of France because of the wine and Bourgogne, then let me reassure you.
 Klapisch makes his movies for French viewers and has no interest in sketching an inauthentic portrait of French culture, he’d be lynched right away by the French critics.

 I like this director because he’s so good at showing us what goes on in the back of the mind of his characters.
 In Ce qui nous lie he does it in a way that the fertile vineyard mixes with the family’s emotions to finally reveal the fragility of human relationships in how they can build us or break us.

-If you like slow-paced movies with a focus on characters instead of a complex plot and enjoy stunning visuals, then I think you should go watch this movie on a big theater screen before it’s too late.
+If you like slow-paced movies with a focus on characters instead of a complex plot and enjoy stunning visuals, then you can't miss out on this movie!

 PS: I wouldn't watch the full trailer, my sister complained that it reveals too much of the story!